Django SDK

 Quick example: File upload

-The following Django code uploads the dog.mp4
+The following Python code uploads the dog.mp4

-video if it already exists.
+.
+The video will overwrite the existing video if a video with that public_id already exists.
 When the video upload is complete, the specified notification URL will receive details about the uploaded media asset.

-Django Library features
+Python Library features

-- Build URLs for transformation & manipulation
+- Build URLs for image and video transformation

 - API wrappers: file upload, administration, sprite generation and more